CorentinJ/Real-Time-Voice-Cloning/README.md

 - [**TODO and planned features**](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/TODO-&-planned-features)

 ## Contribution
-Feel free to open issues or PRs for any problem you may encounter, typos that you see or aspects that are confusing.
-I try to reply to every issue.

 I'm working full-time as of June 2019.
+Replying to issues is very time-consuming, I can't always do it.
 I won't be making progress of my own on this repo, but I will still gladly merge PRs and accept contributions to the wiki.
 Don't hesitate to send me an email if you wish to contribute.